basti1302/storra/README.md

 * port - the port on which Storra listens for connections.
 Default is 1302.
 * bindAddress - The IP address on which Storra listens for connections.
 Default is 0.0.0.0.
 * backend - the persistence backend to use.
+Possible values:
     * `'./backends/node_dirty_backend'` - node-dirty (Default)
     * `'./backends/nstore_backend'` - nStore
     * `'./backends/mongodb_backend'` - MongoDB